Mexborough Elective Orthopaedic Centre sets new regional record with five arthroplasty surgeries in a single day

 In its first year, the MEOC performed 1,375 surgeries, reducing waiting lists by around 20% across participating trusts, Barnsley Hospital, Doncaster and Bassetlaw Teaching Hospitals, and The Rotherham NHS Foundation Trust.

 Patient feedback has been highly positive, with Friends and Family Test (FFT) scores averaging 97% and reaching 100% for three consecutive months.
-Most patients stayed for just one day, with 72 per cent discharged the same day as their procedure.
+Most patients stayed for just one day, with 72% discharged the same day as their procedure.

 Mr. Shankar Thiagarajah, Clinical Lead for the MEOC and Consultant Orthopaedic Surgeon, said: "Our team is dedicated to running efficient surgical lists, which allows us to help more patients.
 Overall, our aim is to reduce waiting times and provide high-quality care across the region."